 Free Download: “Investigating Anti-LGBTQI+ Hate: A Reporting Guide for Journalists”

 The Children’s Radio Foundation’s LGBTQI+ Media Advocacy Toolkit, published in 2020, was developed in partnership with Taboom Media, thanks to a grant from the Other Foundation.
 It was written by Taboom’s founding director Brian Pellot.

 Out & Proud Media Guide was published in June 2021 with implementing partners the Southern Africa Litigation Centre (SALC), COSPE Onlus, Centre for Civil and Political Rights (CCPR), Nyasa Rainbow Alliance (NRA), Rock of Hope (ROH) and Trans Research, Education, Advocacy and Training (TREAT).
 The guide provides journalists, the media and LGBTQI+ human rights activists in Southern Africa new tools for media engagement.

-Our handbook “Covering Sexual and Gender Minorities & Religion in Sub-Saharan Africa: A Reporting Guide for Journalists” is here and below.
-It includes a resource and source guide to assist journalists as they report on these sensitive topics.
-An archive of trainee stories that have emerged from the workshops is available here and here.
+Our handbook “Covering Sexual and Gender Minorities & Religion in Sub-Saharan Africa: A Reporting Guide for Journalists (1st Edition)” includes a resource and source guide to assist journalists as they report on these sensitive topics.
+An archive of trainee stories that have emerged from the workshops is available in the guide, here, and here.